Miruken-ES5/miruken/wiki/CallbackHandler.md

 ```

 During development and debugging you will probably want a ConsoleLoggingHandler that just
-logs out to the browser console.
+logs out to the browser console..

 ```Javascript